ScreamZ/kuzzle-guide/source/includes/core_documentation/_03-security.md

 Kuzzle uses these internal components during the authentication process:
 * The Auth Controller
-* The "Passport Wrapper", who makes an interface between Kuzzle controllers and the Passport library
+* The "Passport Wrapper", which makes an interface between Kuzzle controllers and the Passport library
 * The User and Token [Repositories](https://github.com/kuzzleio/kuzzle/tree/master/lib/api/core/models/repositories), to retrieve users' data.
 * The Authentication strategy, implemented within a dedicated plugin.

 ##### Sample scenario with the Local Plugin

-The "Local" strategy authenticates a user locally with its username/password, implemented by the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).
+The "Local" strategy authenticates a user locally with it's username/password, implemented by the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).

 Detailed workflow: